Last updated on : 01 Dec, 2025

 Here are some key points to consider about Naukasana:

 Naukasana is highly effective in strengthening the core muscles, including the abdominal muscles, hips, and spine.
-By engaging the navel area and maintaining a V-shaped posture, this asana tones and strengthens the deep abdominal muscles, which are essential for stability and overall physical strength.
-Regular practice helps build strong core muscles, which are crucial for many other yoga postures and daily activities.
-A strong core not only improves posture but also reduces the risk of back pain and injuries.
+By engaging the navel area and maintaining a V-shaped posture, this asana tones and strengthens the deep abdominal muscles, which are essential for stability and overall physical strength [1].
+Regular practice may help build strong core muscles, which can improve posture and may reduce the risk of back pain and injuries.

-Naukasana is highly beneficial for back health as it strengthens the back muscles and improves spinal flexibility.
+Naukasana is beneficial for back health as it can help strengthen the paraspinal muscles and improve spinal flexibility [1].
 The pose helps maintain a straight spine and engages the muscles along the spine, which can prevent back pain and improve posture.
+It is essential to only practice this pose if you have a healthy, pain-free back, as improper form can cause strain.

-Yoga is known to bust stress, reduce anxiety and depression.
-The Boat Pose is one such pose that may help improve mental focus and concentration.
-The balance and stability required to maintain the pose encourage practitioners to focus on their breath and body alignment, thereby improving mental clarity.
+Yoga is known to help bust stress, reduce anxiety, and may alleviate symptoms of depression [4].
+The balance and stability required to maintain Naukasana encourage practitioners to focus on their breath and body alignment, thereby improving mental clarity and concentration.
+This focused effort may help foster a sense of determination and self-discipline, supporting overall mental well-being.

 Naukasana provides a range of additional benefits:

-While practising Naukasana can offer numerous health benefits, it is essential to be aware of the potential risks and contraindications associated with this pose.
+While practising Naukasana can offer numerous potential benefits, it is essential to be aware of the potential risks and contraindications associated with this pose to ensure a safe practice.

 Expert Quote: